New Pixel camera can make your parents look like they’re in love again - The Beaverton

 “I cried for like a week when they told me they were getting a divorce, so they got me this new phone to cheer me up.
 Now when I look at the screen, all I have to do is apply this real-time filter and they look like they love each other again,” Andy said, while keeping his eyes constantly on his phone so as to not break the illusion that everything is going to stay the same forever.

-“I still have to drown out their arguments by listening to music on my headphones, but the next Android update will include a new translation AI that makes angry words sound loving, so soon everything I see and hear will be like was before my mom got sad and my dad started spending every weekend with that woman.”
+“I still have to drown out their arguments by listening to on my headphones, but the next Android update will include a new translation AI that makes angry words sound loving, so soon everything I see and hear will be like was before my mom got sad and my dad started spending every weekend with that woman.”

 Google’s new ‘Be Happy, Please, Just Be Happy’ feature changes the facial expressions and body language of any people in the frame to create the illusion that nothing bad is happening and to guarantee that any taken during times of stress or sorrow will match the cheerful filter many humans choose to place on their own memories.